© 1999-2008

 November 18, 1968 - October, 1978

-This Fitchburg, MA native was one of the most popular personalities at WDRC.
+Born December 21, 1944, this Fitchburg, MA native was one of the most popular personalities at WDRC.
 His first shift was on FM from 7-11PM.
-In early '69, Dick hosted afternoon drive (3-8PM) on FM but most of his ten years were spent doing 3-7PM on WDRC AM.
+For the first six months of 1969, Dick hosted afternoon drive (3-8PM) on FM.
+Most of his ten years in Hartford were spent doing 3-7PM on WDRC AM after the departure of Bradley Field.
 In an unusual arrangement, his last hour (7-8PM) was only aired on WDRC FM.
 For many years, Dick was proprietor of the Big D Big Sound Survey, counting down the new playlist every Friday afternoon.
 The frequent voice of station promotional announcements, Dick's deep voice emanated from a very thin body and he was nicknamed "Ursul Twing," however, it was close friend Bob Craig who nicknamed him "The Prince."
 One of Dick's memorable (?!) shows was in January, 1970 when he got intoxicated on the air under the watchful eyes of medical and law enforcement personnel to illustrate the dangers of drinking and driving.
 As host of the afternoon drive shift, Dick was a longtime friend of Hartford's "goin' homers."
+Dick concluded an 18-year run in Springfield in February 2009

 PRIOR: WIKE Newport, VT; WCFR Springfield, VT; WEMJ Laconia, NH; WKBR Manchester, NH

-AFTER: WELI New Haven, CT; WRMF West Palm Beach, FL; WMJX Boston, MA; KUDL and KMBZ, both Kansas City, MO; WWBB FM Providence, RI
+AFTER: WELI New Haven, CT; WRMF West Palm Beach, FL; WMJX Boston, MA; KUDL and KMBZ, both Kansas City, MO; WWBB FM Providence, RI; WMAS FM Springfield, MA; WRTC FM Hartford, CT

 MIKE McKENZIE